d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 Imagine that you're watching movies on Netflix.
 As a good Netflix user you decide to rate each of the movies religiously.
 After all, a good movie is a good movie, and you want to watch more of them, right?
 As it turns out, things are not quite so simple.
 People's opinions on movies can change quite significantly over time.
 In fact, psychologists even have names for some of the effects:

 * There's [anchoring](https://en.wikipedia.org/wiki/Anchoring), based on someone else's opinion.
 For instance after the Oscar awards, ratings for the corresponding movie go up, even though it's still the same movie.
-This effect persists for a few months until the award is forgotten.
-[Wu et al., 2017](https://dl.acm.org/citation.cfm?id=3018689) showed that the effect lifts rating by over half a point.
+This effect persists for a few months until the award is forgotten. :cite:`Wu.Ahmed.Beutel.ea.2017` showed that the effect lifts rating by over half a point.
 * There's the [Hedonic adaptation](https://en.wikipedia.org/wiki/Hedonic_treadmill), where humans quickly adapt to accept an improved (or a bad) situation as the new normal.
 For instance, after watching many good movies, the expectations that the next movie be equally good or better are high, and even an average movie might be considered a bad movie after many great ones.
 * There's seasonality.
 Very few viewers like to watch a Santa Claus movie in August.
 * In some cases movies become unpopular due to the misbehaviors of directors or actors in the production.
 * Some movies become cult movies, because they were almost comically bad. *Plan 9 from Outer Space* and *Troll 2* achieved a high degree of notoriety for this reason.

 In short, ratings are anything but stationary.
-Using temporal dynamics helped [Yehuda Koren, 2009](https://dl.acm.org/citation.cfm?id=1557072) to recommend movies more accurately.
+Using temporal dynamics helped :cite:`Koren.2009` to recommend movies more accurately.
 But it isn't just about movies.

 * Many users have highly particular behavior when it comes to the time when they open apps.
 For instance, social media apps are much more popular after school with students.
 Stock market trading apps are more commonly used when the markets are open.
 * It is much harder to predict tomorrow's stock prices than to fill in the blanks for a stock price we missed yesterday, even though both are just a matter of estimating one number.
 After all, hindsight is so much easier than foresight.
 In statistics the former is called *prediction* whereas the latter is called *filtering*.